The Franchise King® | Learn How To Become A Franchisee

 Should A Franchise Consultant Have A Franchise Background?

-I don’t know about you, but if I was potentially investing $150,000 or more into a franchise business, and decided to use the services of a franchise “consultant,” I would certainly expect said consultant to be someone from the world of franchising.
+I don’t know about you, but if I was potentially investing $150,000 or more into a franchise business, and decided to use the services of a franchise consultant, I would certainly expect said consultant to be someone from the franchise industry.

 The questionnaire you receive (via email) from your franchise consultant, is an important tool.
-For him.
+For both of you.

-That’s because the very personal things you’ll be asked to share with him are the very same things he’ll use to match you to franchise opportunities he gets paid on.
+That’s because the very personal things you’ll be asked to share with her are the very same things she’ll use to match you to franchise opportunities she gets paid on.

 For the most part, the questionnaires in use today are good.
-They can really get you thinking about yourself, and the types of businesses you may want to look into.
+They can get you thinking about yourself and the types of businesses you may want to look into.

-For instance, you’ll be asked what your net worth is, along with how much money you’d be willing to invest in a franchise-if you find the right one.
+For instance, you’ll be asked what your net worth is, along with how much money you’d be willing to invest in a franchise upfront and in total-if you find the right one.

-Tip: If you haven’t calculated your net worth, I have a free net worth calculator you can use anytime you want.
+Tip: If you haven’t calculated your net worth, I have a free net worth calculator you can use.
 Calculator

-You may feel uncomfortable about revealing your finances.
+You may feel uncomfortable about revealing your finances to someone you may never meet in person.
+I would be too.

 If that’s the case, here’s what you can do to feel a little more comfortable about sharing your financial information with someone who is a total stranger.